CKAbundant/Project/GDN/preprocess/readme.md

 ### Random Sampling
 1. Run `random_sample.ipynb` to generate random sampling of swat dataset at 10%, 30%, 50%, 70% and 90% of the original swat dataset.
-2. `summary.csv` summarize number of records removed or added after under-sampling and over-sampling respectively.
+2. `summary.csv` summarize number of records removed or added after under-sampling or over-sampling of original swat dataset.